-529 plan rankings tend to be one size fits all.
-But, the 529 plan that is best for other people is not necessarily the best 529 plan for you.
-When choosing the best 529 college savings plan, the choice should be personalized to your family’s specific situation, such as your state of residence, your risk tolerance and your investment time horizon.
+529 plan rankings tend to be long and one size fits all.
+With so many options, many wonder how to choose a 529 plan that fits their needs.
+Despite a high ranking, the 529 plan best for other people might not be the best 529 plan for you.
+When choosing a 529 college savings plan, your choice should consider your personal situation, including your values, state of residence, risk tolerance, and investment time horizon.

 - Performance.
-What is the annual return on investment for the 529 plan?
+What is the annual return on investment?

 - Cost.
-What fees are charged by the 529 plan, both sales charges and the asset-based expense ratio?
-Look at the 529 plan fee study.
+What are the fees, including sales charges and the asset-based expense ratio?
+Check out the 529 plan fee study for more insight.

 - Direct-Sold vs. Advisor-Sold 529 plans.
 Direct-sold 529 plans tend to charge lower fees than advisor-sold 529 plans.
 Direct-sold 529 plans do not charge sales commissions, while some advisor-sold 529 plans do.
 For example, advisor-sold 529 plans offer several share classes, with Class A shares charging a sales commission and lower annual expense ratios while Class C shares don’t charge a sales load but have higher annual expense ratios.

 - Investment Options.
 529 plans offer a limited selection of investment options.
-The choice of investment options varies by 529 plan.
-Some 529 plans offer static and multi-fund portfolios based on passive index funds, while others offer portfolios based on actively-managed funds.
-Some 529 plans offer FDIC-insured investment options.
-Some 529 plans offer exchange-traded funds (ETFs).
-Some 529 plans offer more than one age-based investment option, differentiated by risk tolerance.
+Some offer static and multi-fund portfolios based on passive index funds, while others offer portfolios based on actively-managed funds.
+Some 529 plans offer FDIC-insured investment options, while others offer exchange-traded funds (ETFs).
+You might also find some 529 plans with more than one age-based investment option, differentiated by risk tolerance.

 - Minimum Contributions.
 The minimum contribution in some states can be as high as $250 to $3,000 (e.g., Alaska, Arizona, Indiana, Montana, Nevada, New Jersey, Ohio, South Dakota, and West Virginia).
 In other states, the minimum contribution is as low as $15 or $25 per month in an automatic investment plan.

-These criteria for selecting the best 529 plan may lead to tradeoffs, where a superior rating along one dimension may correspond to an inferior rating along another dimension.
+These criteria for selecting the best 529 plan may lead to tradeoffs.

 For example, there is a tradeoff between return on investment and fees.
 The 529 plans with the best return on investment may not necessarily have the lowest fees, or vice versa, so one has to evaluate the net return on investment after subtracting the fees.
-The net return on investment can vary depending on the investment time horizon, since a longer investment time horizon is necessary for a lower annual expense ratio to cover the cost of the sales load.
+The net return on investment can vary depending on the investment time horizon, since a longer horizon is necessary for a lower annual expense ratio to cover the cost of the sales load, which is common for advisor-sold plans.

 The benefits of a 529 plan may differ for in-state and out-of-state investors in the 529 plan.
 For example, there may be a tradeoff between lower fees in an out-of-state 529 plan and a state income tax break for an in-state 529 plan.
 The tradeoff may vary depending on the number of years until the student enrolls in college, reaching an inflection point around the time the student starts high school.
 Some 529 plans may provide seed contributions, matching contributions and lower fees for state residents.